 "There are some good and not so good things about this option.
 At least you are cutting down.
 And it can be easier socially, but it can also make it a lot harder because it is more work to reduce when you are around others who are drinking or using drugs."

-Remind the client it is his/her choice and decision [although parents and courts may get involved].
+Remind the client it is his/her choice and.

 "Only you can say what might work best for you, different things work for different people."